Providio's Daily Futures Market Commentary for June 13, 2012

 Seasonal Snapshot (cash): The 5-year pattern's upward bias extends until the end of July.

-The 15&30yr patterns fall out of bed throughout the rest of the month.
+The 15&30yr patterns chop much higher until 20June, and then both fall out of bed throughout the rest of the month.

 Seasonal Snapshot (cash): The 15yr pattern rallies until 20June while the 5&30yr patterns consolidate with an upward bias.

 CANADIAN$: 13June Quiet consolidation of the recent gains that have probed above, but are still generally capped by the falling 21-day moving average (0.9740).
 The fact that this average has crossed below the now falling 200-day (0.9880) should continue to offer pressure.

 Sunday night's rally probed above (0.9792), but leaves a triple top in place that extends back to 29May.
 Rising trend line support forms the lower boundary (0.9670) of an ascending triangle.
 A sustained break below targets the 0.9200 area.
 Initial stops should be around the series of previous lows: 9497 on 25 Nov and finally, 9367 on 04Oct.

 Our shorter-term charts show that Volume has been stronger on the spikes down.

 Seasonal Snaphot (cash): All three patterns consolidate wildly until the end of June.

 DOLLAR INDEX: 13June A first glimpse shows us that the Dollar Index is the only currency product we see with stronger Volume today.

 That said, the market is still in our noted bull flag formation, bound by 81.25-82.70.
 A break out below reveals two potential outcomes:

 1. The shorter-term rally from 81.025 (21May) may continue to 83.70.